sighmoan1/pack11tytest/src/pages/acronyms.md

 ---
 title: Acronyms
-nav:
+eleventyNavigation:
-  order: 19
+  order: 14
-  title: Acronyms
+  key: Acronyms
 ---

 These are commonly used acronyms you will come across.
 You will pick them up over time.